Harriet Walter: Early life and education

-Harriet Walter was born in London, England in 1950.
-She is the niece of British actor Sir Christopher Lee, being the daughter of his elder sister Xandra Lee and so she has Italian origins.
-On her father's side, Walter is a great-great-great-great-granddaughter of John Walter, founder of The Times.
+Harriet Walter was born in London, England in 1950..
+Her father was Roderick Walter and her mother Xandra Carandini Lee.
+Xandra was the elder sister of British actor Sir Christopher Lee making Harriet his niece.
+This part of the family has Italian origins.
+On her father's side, Harriet is a great-great-great-great-granddaughter of John Walter, founder of The Times.

+In 2026, Walter participated in an episode of the BBC family history television series Who Do You Think You Are?, focusing on her maternal family line, as the Walter family is already documented.
+During the episode, she learned of her mother's work during World War II for the Naval Intelligence Division, managing the intelligence team responsible for naval intelligence ahead of the D-Day Normandy landings.
+Walter also explored her direct descent from the English-born Australian opera singer Marie Carandini and an Italian marquis.

-She was educated at Cranborne Chase School.
+Walter was educated at Cranborne Chase School.
 After turning down a university education, she was rejected by five drama schools before being admitted to the London Academy of Music and Dramatic Art.
 Following her training, she gained early experience with the Joint Stock Theatre Company, Paines Plough touring, and the Duke's Playhouse, Lancaster.